-Guidelines for Article Authors and Publication Committee Members
+Guidelines for Article Authors and Communications committee Members

 All attempts are made to publish our newsletters as close as possible to each season change.
 The newsletters contain articles, artwork, and news about KAM Members, upcoming local conference information, and advertising.